opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

     2. Do any of the following:

-    - Use the Copy command to keep in memory selected styles for further operations.
+    - Use the **Cut** command to eliminate selected styles from the palette and keep them in memory for further operations.

-    - Use the Cut command to eliminate selected styles from the palette and keep them in memory for further operations.
+    - Use the **Copy** command to keep in memory selected styles for further operations.

-    - Use the Paste Insert command to paste styles kept in memory in the palette, after the currently selected style.
-Cut styles will be added preserving their indexes; copied styles will be added using new indexes.
+    - Use the **Paste Insert** command to paste styles kept in memory in the palette, after the currently selected style. **Cut** styles will be added preserving their indexes; **Copied** styles will be added using new indexes.

-    - Use the Paste Color & Name command to paste styles kept in memory, over the styles selected in the palette, overwriting their content.
+    - Use the **Paste Color & Name** command to paste styles kept in memory, over the styles selected in the palette, overwriting their content.
 If the selection contains less styles than those kept in memory, styles in excess will be ignored; if the selection contains more styles than those kept in memory, styles in excess will be left as they are.

-    - Use the Paste Color command to paste the red, green, blue and alpha values of the styles kept in memory in the styles selected in the palette, preserving their name.
+    - Use the **Paste Color** command to paste the red, green, blue and alpha values of the styles kept in memory in the styles selected in the palette, preserving their name.
 If the selection contains less styles than those kept in memory, styles in excess will be ignored; if the selection contains more styles than those kept in memory, styles in excess will be left as they are.

-    - Use the Paste Name command to paste the names of the styles kept in memory in the styles selected in the palette, preserving their colors.
+    - Use the **Paste Name** command to paste the names of the styles kept in memory in the styles selected in the palette, preserving their colors.
 If the selection contains less styles than those kept in memory, styles in excess will be ignored; if the selection contains more styles than those kept in memory, styles in excess will be left as they are.

-    - Use the Delete command to delete selected styles.
+    - Use the **Delete** command to delete selected styles.

-.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the selection.
+.. note:: All the **Edit** menu commands are also available in the menu that opens when right-clicking the selection.

 .. tip:: **To move selected styles:**